affinity-team/slate/source/includes/_webhooks.md

 # Webhooks

 Webhooks allow you to be notified of events that happen on your Affinity instance.
 For example, your app can be notified when a list is created, a field value is updated, a person is deleted, and more.
+These events will fire immediately after the corresponding action takes place.

 ## Create a Webhook Subscription